Spotswood Child Custody and Divorce

 In divorce cases where the child custody is contested by the parents, the guidance and counsel of an experienced attorney with a proven track record of handling such cases becomes necessary.
 Serving people throughout the Spotswood area, our divorce attorneys can provide you with such valuable and timely advice that can help bring about the best outcome of the dispute.
 Moreover, if it comes to a legal battle on court, our firm has an established reputation of fighting tooth and nail to safeguard the interests of our clients.

-To assist you with your case, contact Goldstein Law Group attorneys for a free consultation at (732) 967-6777.
+To assist you with your case, contact Goldstein Law Group attorneys for a Free 10 Minute Case Evaluation* at (732) 967-6777.
 We have two convenient locations available: 10 Amboy Ave Metuchen, NJ 08840 and 800 Old Bridge Rd Brielle, NJ 08730.